Pantie Stains – Types & meanings

 Most stains are normal, but some signs indicate a need for professional care, especially if you notice:

-• Persistent, thick, clumpy discharge with itching (potential yeast infection)
+• Persistent, thick, clumpy secretion with itching (potential yeast infection)

 • Yellow-green or gray discharge (potential bacterial infection)